-Most of the time the bondsman will be able to post your bond right away and you will be able to leave once the booking process is complete; however, there are certain arrests, such as a Domestic Violence Battery arrest, that requires you to be held in custody for a 24 hour cooling off period and for more serious charges you can be held No Bond.
+Most of the time the bondsman will be able to post your bond right away and you will be able to leave once the booking process is complete.
+However, there are certain arrests, such as a domestic violence battery arrest, that requires you to be held in custody for a 24-hour cooling-off period and for more serious charges you can be held without bond.
 Just because a person is being held No Bond does not mean they cannot get out.
 Your Miami criminal defense attorney can request an Arthur Hearing and petition the court for a discretionary bond.

 Booking someone into jail normally involves the following steps:

-- Collecting your biographical information, i.e. name, address, date of birth etc.
+- Collecting your biographical information – Name, address, date of birth, etc.

-The Sixth Amendment to the U.S. Constitution guarantees you the right to a criminal defense lawyer at every “critical stage” of the prosecution.
-Unfortunately the booking process is not regarded as a “critical stage,” but rather a routine administrative procedure, and so, even if you are trying to reach a lawyer, and a lawyer is trying to reach you, you are not “entitled” to have a lawyer with you during every one of the processes described above.
-Law enforcement knows this, and sometimes attempts to exploit the process by eliciting information from you.
+No. The Sixth Amendment to the U.S. Constitution guarantees you the right to a criminal defense lawyer at every “critical stage” of the prosecution.
+Unfortunately, the booking process is not regarded as a critical stage, but rather a routine administrative procedure.
+So, even if you are trying to reach a lawyer, and a lawyer is trying to reach you, you are not “entitled” to have a lawyer with you.
+Law enforcement knows this and sometimes attempts to exploit the process by eliciting information from you.
 As I stated earlier, resist the urge to talk, explain, or say anything that is not required during the process.
 Remember, law enforcement is not trying to help you; they are trying to elicit incriminating information from you to help build their case.
 If you weren’t able to contact your Miami criminal defense attorney prior to or during the booking process, get in touch with your lawyer as soon as possible!

 Arrested and Need a Miami Criminal Divorce Lawyer?
 Call Piotrowski Law